chinchalinchin/elara/archive/prompt/attachments/03_functions.rst

 16. (Stretch)

 - Function: This function is equivalent to the prompt "Use all the rules of our language in your next response".
 It is a way of testing your comprehension of our language.

+17. (Game) keyword

+- Keywords: garden
+- Function: This function will initialize one of our Games.
+See Games section for more information on the rules of each Game.